England Ireland Find Havens

 Image: Ben Hollier via CC BY-SA 2.0

-From here the meandering Hamble River, continues northward for about 3 miles up to Bursledon Bridge that, with an air draught of 4 metres height (MHWS), marks the effective head of navigation for most sailing craft.
+From here, the meandering Hamble River continues northward for about 3 miles up to Bursledon Bridge, which, with an air draught of 4 metres (MHWS), effectively marks the head of navigation for most sailing craft.

-Hamble Point Marina and Warsash immediately within the entrance to the River
+Hamble Point Marina and Warsash are immediately within the entrance to the Hamble River

 Image: Michael Harpur

-On the east bank of the river, immediately within the entrance, is the small village of Warsash that is made conspicuous by the Hamble Harbour Master's Office tower, circled by white with black bands.
-Hamble Harbour Master holds jurisdiction of the river, within limits best seen on a chart, on behalf of Hampshire County Council.
-The village of Hamble, officially Hamble-le-Rice, is about half a mile above this point.
+On the east bank of the River, immediately within the entrance, is the small village of Warsash, which is conspicuous by the Hamble Harbour Master's Office tower, circled by white with black bands.
+Hamble Harbour Master holds jurisdiction of the River, within limits best seen on a chart, on behalf of Hampshire County Council.
+The village of Hamble, officially Hamble-le-Rice, is about a ½ mile above this point.

 Port Hamble Marina is the river’s second marina and the closest to the village